✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 • Dates fixed: 05-09-2026 to 26-09-2026, twenty-one nights

-• Pacing realistic: day trips from a family base, not a city-a-day sprint
+• Pacing realistic — day trips from a base, not a city a day

-Eighteen of Priya’s twenty-one nights are at her sister’s home, and this is where first-time applicants panic: there’s no hotel booking to show for them.
+Eighteen of those twenty-one nights are at the host’s home, and this is where first-time applicants panic: there is no hotel booking to show for them.
 There isn’t supposed to be.
-The document that covers those nights is an invitation letter from her sister, and it earns its place by being specific: her sister’s full name and date of birth, her status in Canada (permanent resident, with a copy of the PR card attached), the full home address in Scarborough, the relationship, the exact dates Priya will stay — 05–14 and 17–26 September — and who is paying for what.
-That same host address goes into the application form where IRCC asks where she’ll stay.
-Letter and form must match to the word.
+Those nights belong to the invitation letter, and the letter earns its place by being specific — the host’s full name and status in Canada with proof attached, the full home address, the relationship, the exact dates of the stay (05–14 and 17–26 September), and who is paying for what.
+That same address goes into the application form where IRCC asks where you will stay.
+Letter and form must match to the character.

-Montreal is different: no family there, so nights of 14–17 September need a hotel reservation — held or refundable, in Priya’s own name, with a confirmation number the hotel can actually look up (a verifiable hotel booking from ₹999 + GST does this without prepaying the stay).
-Two kinds of proof, one unbroken chain of nights.
+Montreal is different.
+No host there, so the nights of 14–17 September need a hotel reservation — held or refundable, in the applicant’s own name, with a confirmation number the hotel can actually look up.
+Two kinds of proof, one unbroken chain of nights, and no night claimed twice.

 Two kinds of accommodation proof — together they cover all twenty-one nights.